 On 15 September, the European Commission published its Proposal for a Decision establishing the “Path to the Digital Decade” 2030 Policy Programme.
-This policy programme is one of the instruments needed to implement the Digital Decade Strategy that the Commission had unveiled earlier this year.
+This policy program is one of the instruments needed to implement the Digital Decade Strategy that the Commission unveiled earlier this year.
 Once adopted by the Council and the Parliament, the proposed decision will provide mechanisms for tracking progress towards the targets identified in the Commission’s Digital Compass.
 It also established a legal framework for Multi-Country projects, intended to enable the Member States and the Commission to collaborate on achieving these challenges.
-The Commissions sees such collaborations as crucial in achieving the targets it has set itself:
+The Commission sees such collaborations as crucial in achieving the targets it has set itself:

 “To deliver the European vision for the Digital Decade, digital capacities are needed in the four areas of the Digital Compass, which can only be delivered if Member States and the EU pool resources.”